 At Arden Dental Care – Michael S. Boyce DDS, we are noticing an increase in cases of serious acid erosion.
 It is apparent that the typical Sacramento diet is becoming more acidic.

 The list of acidic foods may surprise you.
 They include eggs, gravy, asparagus, chicken, cottage cheese, honey, fish, ham, butter, sour cream, aged cheese, and yogurt with active cultures.
-Generally, food with a high sugar or artificial sweetener content are highly acidic.
+Generally, food with a high sugar or artificial sweetener content is highly acidic.

 Now let’s talk about drinks.
 You probably already know that soda pop and wine are not good for your teeth.
 Sacramento teens that sip soda all day can have acid erosion while their young teeth should be at their strongest.
 In addition to soda, energy drinks are very popular in California and Sacramento cosmetic dentists are noticing the effects on their dental patients’ tooth enamel.